WiFi module ESP8266

 After configuration, we used the Arduino classic "Blink" program to test the ESP8266 development board.

-Open the Blink project, configure the development board, plug the module into the communication module debugging interface of the USB downloader, and download the Blink example.
+Open the Blink project, configure the development board, plug the module into the communication module debugging interface of the USB uploader (USB Adapter), and upload the Blink sketch.

 Compared with the Arduino UNO, the compilation time is slightly longer.
-After Linking, the download progress will be displayed as a percentage:
+After Linking, the uploading progress will be displayed as follows:

 Project URL:https://github.com/PetoiCamp/OpenCat/tree/main/ModuleTests/ESP8266WiFiController